How To Win The Listing Every Time By Thinking Like The Seller!

 Value Range Market Pricing!

-The concept, which was first born in Australia in the early 1990's and years later brought to the United States by Gregg Toyoma for Prudential California Realty's convention, is changing the real estate industry.
+The concept, which was first born in Australia in the early 1990's and years later brought to the United States by Gregg Toyoma for Prudential California Realty's convention, is just another way to get the seller to price at market value.

 Example of VRM